 Lean governance is concerned with managing expense forecasts, spending, measurement, and audit and compliance.
 APMO/LACE, enterprise architects, and business owners need to collaborate to ensure lean governance actively.

-The lean governance function has the following responsibilities:
+Therefore, the lean governance function has the following responsibilities:

-Dynamic forecasting and budgeting
+Dynamic Forecasting and Budgeting

 You need to set the necessary metrics for each portfolio to ensure proper strategy implementation.
 Here are some of the lean portfolio metrics that can be used to measure the progress of a portfolio.